How To Call Someone And Display A Different Number?

 Show My Caller ID enabled

-You’ll be able to see the switch will become white after you turn it off.
+You’ll be able to see that the switch will become white after you turn it off.

 Dial call